|

 And then she’d proceeded to tell them.

 She prophesized about With a Twist, putting their dream into words and framing it with predictions of success and wealth.
 She’d given them the address of the property they would later lease and the date their doors would open for customers.
 Then she’d pulled each one of them aside.
 When Daisy’s turn had come, the gypsy had looked at her with solemn eyes and said, “She left you a letter.
-It’s in her room, in the nightstand.”
+It’s in her room.
+Check the nightstand.”

 “I’ve gone through everything,” Daisy said sadly.
 “She didn’t leave a letter.”